Call to Action

 In Congress, I will champion legislation that will support rebuilding our infrastructure and creation of jobs, through funding state and local transportation projects.

 The odds of being a victim of crime, specifically property crimes, in this region are much higher today than in most areas of the United States.
-Current policies fail to address system, ecological and community factors as important determinants to crime.
+Current policies fail to address system, ecological, economic and community factors as important determinants to crime.
 Unfortunately, the status quo continues to be in favor of increase spending on criminalization, policing and mass incarceration, while cutting investments in social services and much needed resources community involved policing; slowing the progress of social safety programs.
 We need a representative in Congress that will work with our local communities and government to better community-police relationships as a pathway to public safety.
-The district deserves an empathetic and holistic approach to restoring trust between police and community, and funded initiatives to improve public safety.
+The district deserves an empathetic and holistic approach to restoring trust between police and community, and send funds for program initiatives that improve public safety.
+When police and communities collaborate, they can begin to build trust and mutual respect by addressing underlying issues that change negative behavior patterns, from both sides.

 In Congress, I will champion legislation that will fund safer, stronger and healthier communities.
-I will be a tireless advocate for integrated approaches that promote listening to communities and police as we help solve the problems facing the district in public safety.
+I will be a tireless advocate for integrated approaches that promote listening to communities and police as we help solve the problems facing the district in public safety, and advance innovative policing strategies through training and technical assistance.

 It is time to reverse the effects of a failed criminal justice system which gravely affects African American and Hispanic communities through mass incarceration.
 This district deserves a representative that will work to reverse the horrific rate of mass incarceration due heavily to the 1994 Clinton Crime Bill, 3-strikes passed by Congress.
-It has led to more prison sentences and aggressive policing, especially hurting black and brown citizens in the 30th Congressional District.
-Minority residents within our district are disproportionately more likely to be incarcerated.
-We must start new substantive conversations about eliminating the need to build more prisons.
-We must take aim at the issues of contention within the Criminal Justice system including: disparities in sentencing, the private for profit model, cash bail system, recidivism (on both state and federal levels), the death penalty and disproportionate police presence in communities of color, especially in urban areas like the 30th Congressional District.
+It has led to more prison sentences and aggressive policing, which gravely affects black and brown citizens in the 30th Congressional District.
+Minority residents within our district are disproportionately more likely to be incarcerated, especially in zip code areas 75216 & 75217.
+We must also take action to eliminate the need to build more prisons, and take aim at closing the disparities in sentencing, eliminating the private for profit model, abolishing the cash bail system, stop recidivism (on both state and federal levels), abolish the death penalty and resolve the disproportionate police presence in communities of color, especially in urban areas like the 30th Congressional District.

 Economic Justice begins with closing the wealth gap.
 Currently, the 30th Congressional District has a 20% poverty rate which includes 28% children under 18 and 17% of our seniors over 65 live in in poverty.
-This is largely due to corporations being favored in promoting economic growth through taxation.
-Working families are being taxed at higher rates and are unable to get ahead.
+In some areas, property rates are as high as 37%.
+This is largely due to corporations being favored, while leaving the poor unprotected.
+Working families are being taxed at higher rates and are unable to get ahead, while corporations are being favored.
 We need a representative in Congress who will stop supporting lowering corporate taxes as a means of spurring economic growth, on the backs of everyday working people.
 In today’s times, we need a Working Families Tax Relief, that will bring relief and promote economic well-being, especially for the 50% of those in the district whose household income is below $50,000.
 It also means closing the gap between incomes and housing costs if we are to end homelessness and create job opportunities that pay a living wage.

 In Congress, I will champion legislation to develop an integrated and inclusive society and untangle a constitutional web of inequality.
 This will call for fair wages, job creation, eradicating homelessness and closing the wealth gap and ensure the human rights of people.
 It will be my priority to work toward reconstructing our economy to ensure our communities have collective ownership, not merely access.